-We consider Nai’s House to be Dené’s final gift to all those she would have gone on to help, if she had received the professional support she asked for, but never got.
+We consider Nai’s House to be Dené’s final gift to all those she would have gone on to help.

 Prevention is the best approach to investing in the emotional and mental well-being of future generations and in reducing the number of deaths by suicide.

 We offer consistent, confidential support that is delivered in a non-clinical environment and is tailored to meet individual need.

 Created and delivered by people powered by passion and by personal experiences, and motivated by the need to ensure that our future generation’s well-being is properly invested in.

 Life can be hard enough without the stress and isolation of lockdown restrictions.
 If you're struggling, we offer remote support and advice on how to cope at this time.